Debt Consolidation: What is it and is it right for me?

 There’s a dizzying array of options out there that may help you with your debt.
 Debt consolidation, settlement, and management all refer to different processes with different drawbacks and benefits.

-Debt settlement is when you negotiate for a lower rate or balance.
+Let’s start with debt settlement.
+This is when you negotiate for a lower rate or balance.
 Debt management is when an intermediary company negotiates on your behalf with your creditors, then you pay the debt management company and they pay your creditors.

 Questions to Ask Before Choosing Debt Consolidation